abisosolutions/Abiso-Clicker-Pro-Distribution/README.md

 Abiso Clicker Pro isn't just a remote—it's a full production suite designed for professional trainers, educators, and executives.

+1. ⚡ **0ms Slide Navigation:** Instant hardware-level key injection for next/previous slides, plus instant jumping via the thumbnail grid.
-- 📱 **Teleprompter & Live Preview:** See your current and next slides instantly.
-Read your secret speaker notes right on your phone while the audience only sees the presentation.
+2. 📱 **Teleprompter & Live Preview:** Read your secret speaker notes right on your phone while the audience only sees the slides.
+Includes silent haptic pacing alerts.
-- 🔴 **144Hz Vector Laser & Avatars:** Use a buttery-smooth digital laser (Butterflies, Wands, Birds, Dots, or Custom Logos) with sparkling trails that render perfectly on projectors.
+3. 🔴 **144Hz Vector Laser & Avatars:** A buttery-smooth digital laser that renders perfectly on projectors.
+Use Butterflies, Wands, Birds, Dots, or Custom Logos.
+4. 🔦 **Spotlight Focus Beams:** Dim the entire room's screen and highlight specific data points using fully adjustable circular or rectangular spotlight beams.
-- 🔍 **High-DPI Vector Magnifier:** Zoom into fine-print diagrams up to 5&times; with razor-sharp PDF vector lens rendering and live touch panning directly from your phone.
+5. 🔍 **High-DPI Vector Magnifier:** Zoom into fine-print diagrams up to 5&times; with razor-sharp PDF vector lens rendering and live touch panning.
+6. ⬛ **Stage Covers & Watermarks:** Instantly blank the projector with a clean Black screen, a bright White screen, or display your custom Brand Logo watermark.
-- 🌐 **The Edge Web Bridge:** Abiso natively intercepts **Canva and Google Slides** directly from Microsoft Edge.
-No manual downloading or uploading required.
+7. 🌐 **The Edge Web Bridge:** Abiso natively intercepts **Canva and Google Slides** directly from Microsoft Edge.
+No manual downloading required.
-- ☕ **Master Timers & BGM:** Project a beautiful countdown timer on the big screen, complete with built-in Lo-Fi or Corporate background music and chime alarms.
+8. ☕ **Master Timers & BGM:** Project a beautiful countdown timer on the big screen during breaks, complete with built-in Lo-Fi background music and alarm chimes.
-- 🎲 **Random Audience Picker:** Run live Q&A sessions, icebreakers, or raffles directly on the projector screen with an animated spinner and a 'Never Repeat' memory pool.
+9. 🎲 **Random Audience Picker:** Run live Q&A sessions or raffles directly on the projector screen with an animated spinner and a 'Never Repeat' memory pool.
-- 📊 **Post-Show PDF Analytics:** Automatically generate a beautiful PDF report detailing your slide pacing, total duration, and audience engagement metrics to help you improve.
+10. 📊 **Post-Show PDF Analytics:** Automatically generates a beautiful PDF report detailing your slide pacing, total duration, and audience engagement metrics.
-- ⬛ **Stage Covers & Watermarks:** Instantly blank the projector with a clean Black screen, a bright White screen, or display your custom Brand Logo watermark.
-- 🔊 **System Media Remote:** Control laptop master volume and mute.
-Trigger smart play/pause for local PowerPoint videos, YouTube, Vimeo, and Canva embeds.
+11. 🔊 **System Media Remote:** Control laptop volume, mute, and trigger smart play/pause for local PowerPoint videos, YouTube, Vimeo, and Canva embeds.
-- 🛡️ **Stage-Rescue Failover:** Corporate WiFi blocking your connection?
+12. 🛡️ **Stage-Rescue Failover:** Corporate WiFi blocking your connection?
 Our 5-Second Mobile Hotspot failover ensures you never lose control on stage.

 ---